-The transformer, T, shown in Figure (a), passes the received signal to the diode D. The secondary winding of the transformer T used as the inductor, and a capacitor.
+The transformer, T, shown in Figure (a), passes the received signal to the diode D. The secondary winding of the transformer T is used as the inductor and a capacitor.
 CT is connected in parallel to constitute an LC resonating circuit.
 The secondary winding is tuned to a frequency slightly less than the resonating frequency of the LC resonating circuit the resonating frequency of the resonating circuit. fo is greater than the central frequency of the input signal fc.

 Symbolically. fo > fc as shown in below Figure (b).